 - Bake pumpkin muffins for 16-25 minutes at 400°F

-These pumpkin spice muffins are so warm, so fresh, and so delicious!
+These muffins are so warm, so fresh, and so delicious!
 Let them cool slightly before serving.
 See full instructions in the recipe card.

 I absolutely love baking in the fall.
 Baked goods are welcome any time of year, but something about autumn really makes me want to heat up the oven and make something delicious.
 Freshly-baked muffins are so comforting when the air starts to get chilly, so they make for the best breakfast AND the best dessert.